mattrips/scratchPad/Protocol Conformance.md

 &#9724; declared requirement
 : Given a protocol, a protocol requirement expressly declared

+&#9724; declared requirement
+: Given a protocol `P`, all protocol requirements of `P` that are declared .

 &#9724; inherited requirement
-: Given a protocol `Q` that is declared to inherit from a protocol `P`, all protocol requirements of `P`, including both its declared requirements and inherited requirements.
+: Given a protocol `Q` that is declared to inherit from a protocol `P`, all protocol requirements of `P`.